Lahti-University-of-Technology/full-stack-course/material/material.md

         Extends TDD by writing tests in natural language scenarios (Given–When–Then).
 Bridges communication between developers, QA, and stakeholders.
       - Domain-Driven Design (DDD) testing practices
         Aligns tests with business domains and ubiquitous language.
 Encourages modeling and testing around domain concepts.
-- Package managers
-  Package managers install and track external libraries that applications depend on.
-They standardize environments so builds are repeatable across machines and deployments.
-In full stack projects, package managers streamline setup and help avoid dependency conflicts.
-Tools also surface security and licensing issues early.
-- Working with the command line
-  The command line is a text-based interface for controlling a computer.
-It enables automation, remote management, and efficient execution of developer tools.
-Mastering shells and scripting streamlines tasks like builds, deployments, and data processing.
-Familiarity with pipes (`|`) and redirection (`>`, `<`) encourages composing small programs into powerful workflows.
-- Version control (Git and GitHub)
-  Version control records changes to code so developers can collaborate and revert with confidence.
-Git's branching model supports experimentation without risking main code paths.
-GitHub adds pull requests, issue tracking, and continuous integration hooks that align teams.
-Using version control rigorously ensures traceability and simplifies code reviews.
-- Milestones
-  Milestones are planned checkpoints that group related work toward a goal.
-They give teams intermediate targets, enabling feedback and course corrections.
-In full stack projects, milestones synchronize frontend and backend schedules and communicate progress to stakeholders.
-Clear milestones help manage scope and maintain momentum.
 - Full-stack architecture
   Full-stack architecture describes how client interfaces, server logic, and data storage combine to deliver a complete application.
 Understanding the responsibilities of each layer helps developers design clean boundaries and efficient communication.
 This perspective enables developers to diagnose issues across the stack and plan for scalability.
   - Frontend